rindPHI/isla/README.md

 For more information on the ISLa language, take a look at the [ISLa Language Specification](https://rindphi.github.io/isla/islaspec/).

+We also offer an [interactive ISLa tutorial](https://www.fuzzingbook.org/beta/html/FuzzingWithConstraints.html) as part of the Fuzzing Book.

 ## Example

 Consider a grammar of a simple assignment programming language (e.g., "x := 1 ; y := x"):